 THE TITLE.
-What does the title "The Impossible Crime" mean.
+What does the title "The Impossible Crime" mean?
 I think it is saying, "With all the police precautions, it sure looks like it will be impossible for crooks to steal this armored truck."

 Today, the term "impossible crime" has a very different meaning in mystery fiction.
 It refers to "locked room" and related mysteries, that look as if they were impossible to have occurred.
 This is a completely different meaning!

 The Case of the Honest Ex-Convicts (1952).
 Art: Howard Purcell.
-Ex-convicts have trouble getting hired, so a philanthropists offers them 300 jobs in one of his factories.
+Ex-convicts have trouble getting hired, so a philanthropist offers them 300 jobs in one of his factories.
 Outstanding work of social commentary in the tale's first half, plus a solid detective story in its second half.